Nerdstorm/Google-Books/README.md

-# google-books-api
+# Google Books API wrapper
-Google Books API wrapper written in PHP
+This is a PHP client library for interfacing with the Google Books API.